 Russia's Yandex in talks to buy online bank Tinkoff for US$5.5 billion

-Russian bank TCS Group Holding is in talks to sell its online bank Tinkoff to Russian internet group Yandex for US$5.48 billion (£4.30 billion), the two companies said on Tuesday.

-MOSCOW: Russian bank TCS Group Holding is in talks to sell its online bank Tinkoff to Russian internet group Yandex for US$5.48 billion (£4.30 billion), the two companies said on Tuesday.
+MOSCOW: Russian bank TCS Group Holding is in talks to sell its online bank Tinkoff to Russian internet group Yandex for US$5.48 billion, the two companies said on Tuesday (Sep 22).

 "The parties have come to an agreement in principle on a transaction that would consist of cash and share consideration worth approximately US$5.48 billion or US$27.64 per Tinkoff share," Yandex said.

-The price represents an 8per cent premium to Tinkoff's GDR price as of Sept.
-21. One half of the deal is expected to be paid in cash and another half with Yandex shares, a banking source and a source familiar with the matter, told Reuters.
+The price represents an 8 per cent premium to Tinkoff's GDR price as of Sep 21.
+One half of the deal is expected to be paid in cash and another half with Yandex shares, a banking source and a source familiar with the matter, told Reuters.

 Tinkoff is the world's largest bank that is fully online, with more than 10 million customers across Russia.